jccuevas/cpp-docs.es-es/docs/atl/reference/ccomautothreadmodule-class.md

 ### <a name="parameters"></a>Parámetros
  *pfnCreateInstance*
- [in] Puntero a una función de creación.
+ [in] Un puntero a una función de creación.

  `riid`
  [in] El IID de la interfaz solicitada.